-Moms should seek out a comprehensive program that supports her mood symptoms (such as anxiety and depression) with therapy and medications and provides access to other resources and programs, like parenting and birthing classes, to help build a sense of confidence and best prepare her.
+Moms should seek out a comprehensive program that supports their mood symptoms (such as anxiety and depression) with therapy and medications and provides access to other resources and programs, like parenting and birthing classes, to help build a sense of confidence and best prepare for life after delivery.

 I have heard that if I am on Suboxone or methadone during pregnancy, I will be reported to my local child welfare organization.
 Is that true?